fragonib/ddd-testing-kata/README.md

     NOTE:

-    We consider good weather when the `main` field from openweathermap is equals `Clear` You can see an example here:
+    We consider good weather when the `main` field from openweathermap is equals to `Clear` You can see an example here:

     https://samples.openweathermap.org/data/2.5/weather?q=London&appid=b1b15e88fa797225412429c1c50c122a1